War Powers Clause: History and usage

 If it was true that the war was ongoing because the President had to repel a sudden attack, that had been contemplated by the framers in Philadelphia in August 1787, when the wording of the proposed Constitution was changed from "make war" to "declare war".
 American presidents have often not sought formal declarations of war but instead maintained that they have constitutional authority (Article II, Section 2) as commander-in chief-to use the military for "police actions".

-The Korean War was the first modern example of the U.S. being taken to war without a formal declaration, as has been repeated in every armed conflict since.
+The Korean War was the first modern example of the U.S. being taken to war without a formal declaration by Congress, as has been repeated in every armed conflict since.
 Beginning with the Vietnam War, however, Congress has given other various forms of authorization to do so.
 Some debate continues as to their appropriateness as well as the tendency of the executive branch to engage in the origination of such a push, its marketing, and even propagandizing or related activities to generate such support.

 In light of the speculation concerning the Gulf of Tonkin Incident and the possible abuse of the authorization that followed, Congress in 1973 passed the War Powers Resolution, which requires the President to obtain either a declaration of war or a resolution authorizing the use of force from Congress within 60 days of initiating hostilities with a full disclosure of facts in the process.
-Its constitutionality has never been settled, and some Presidents have criticized it as an unconstitutional encroachment upon the President.
+Its constitutionality has never been settled, and some, including Presidents, have criticized it as an unconstitutional encroachment upon the President.
 In 2007, University of Virginia Professor Larry J. Sabato proposed, in his book A More Perfect Constitution, a constitutional amendment that would settle the issue by spelling out the exact powers of each branch in the Constitution itself.
 One counterargument is that the Constitution is a "living document" that has survived for over 200 years because not everything is "spelled out."
 In the area of the War Powers Clause, the flexibility provided by the requirement for a congressional statute for a declaration of war and constitutional interpretation could be sufficient.
 The President could defend the country himself but not use the military offensively without Congress.
 That would not require a constitutional amendment or a statute like the War Powers Resolution since it has been used since 1787.

 Some legal scholars maintain that offensive, non-police military actions, while a quorum can still be convened (see Continuity of government), taken without a formal congressional declaration of war is unconstitutional since no amendment has changed the original intent to make the War Powers Resolution legally binding.
 However, the US Supreme Court has never ruled directly on the matter and no counterresolutions has come to a vote.
 In the absence of a determination by the Supreme Court, the principle of separation of powers produces a stalemate on the issue.